nlohmann/json/docs/mkdocs/docs/api/basic_json/json_base_class_t.md

 #### Limitations

-The type `CustomBaseClass` has to be a default constructible class.
+The type `CustomBaseClass` has to be a default-constructible class.
 `basic_json` only supports  copy/move construction/assignment if `CustomBaseClass` does so as well.

 ## Examples